tikv/jemallocator/jemallocator/README.md

 ```

 And that's it!
 Once you've defined this `static` then jemalloc will be used for
 all allocations requested by Rust code in the same program.
+On MSVC targets, the system allocator will be used instead to avoid linking conflicts.

 ## Platform support